wandrien/qod/README.md

 The source code origins root deep into history.
 I took as a basis the source code of [the educational language Context by Andrei Hohlov](https://avhohlov.narod.ru/).
 Context was initially developed for MS-DOS in the mid 90's.
 Later it was ported to Win32 and Linux.

-The sources isn't well-designed nor perfectly suited for my purposes, but hacking it was fun.
-So I spent a fair amount of time refactoring the codebase, improving the generated code optimization, and redesigning the language.
+The source code wasn't well-designed nor perfectly suited for my purposes, but hacking on it was fun.
+So I spent a fair amount of time refactoring the codebase, improving the generated code, and redesigning the language.
 The language itself is still far from what I planned, and the languages design is in development.
 So no language specification is available right now.

 The compiler is intended to remain hobby-scale and pleasant to hack on.
 Although the project is being developed with the expectation of becoming a practical tool some day, the primary goal of the project is fun.